edf-hpc/puppet-hpc/puppet-config/modules/pam/README.md

 ## Limitations

-Some modules do not supports RedHat:
+Some modules do not supports RedHat (CentOS, RHEL...):

 * ``mkhomedir``
 * `sss`
 * `slurm`
 * `pwquality`
 * `umask`

+On RedHat, the order of the limits file entries are not preserved, the content of the file is sorted.

 ## Development